Cyclopaedia Chapter Eight: Bird

 As he walked back to the village he had the sense of being reborn.
 His mind had been scrubbed clean, and now he took pleasure in the smallest things.
 He also noticed that any desire for Vermilion was gone, and that in his previous state he'd been addicted to the frequent small doses.
 This might be important information if it was universally true.
 He decided it was time to go back to the Capital.
 There were three crucial entries to compile, the Ksiwok, Vermilion, the Aaq.

 He would have to confront Compiler Hedvin.
 He would confront him first rather than demand an investigation or report him.
 He might be reasonable.
 Eirik felt optimistic.
-The freshness of the path he walked, there was no reason Compiler Hedvin couldn't be reasonable.
+With the fresh path he walked there was no reason to believe Compiler Hedvin couldn't be reasonable.